Do You Eat to Live or Do You Live to Eat?

 “The Paleolithic diet is a weight loss plan based upon the premise of consuming only those foods available during the Paleolithic era (also known as the Stone Age).
 People at this time were hunter-gatherers, meaning that all animals were hunted and plants were gathered from nature.
 There was no domestication of animals or planting of crops for food.
 Milk products were also not consumed, except during the breastfeeding of infants.
 Although the diet of people in the Paleolithic Era varied by geographic region and availability of foods, most Paleolithic diets would have contained mostly meats, fruits, nuts, and vegetables with very little (or no) cereals, grains, or milk products.

-When you eat a diet that is Food Combined and Acid/Alkaline balanced, pounds naturally drop off and weight is not easily gained.
+When you eat a diet that is Food Combined and Acid/Alkaline balance, pounds naturally drop off and weight is not easily gained.

 Do You Want to Eat More Simply?